kiln/flourish-slider/README.md

 [Example on codepen](https://codepen.io/robinhouston/pen/xgqWMR)

+# What’s changed

+Version 2 changes the class names of slider to have the prefix `flourish-slider`: in previous versions the prefix was just `slider-`.
+So you may have to change your CSS if you upgrade to version 2 from an earlier version.

 # Using Slider in a Flourish template

 The typical way to use Slider in a Flourish template is to create a module-level variable